MicrosoftDocs/customer-voice/fp-docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Distribute a survey</h3>
-                            <p>Created a survey?
+                            <p class="x-hidden-focus">Created a survey?
 Learn how to distribute a survey to your recipients and collect their feedback.</p>
                         </div>
                     </div>
                 </div>